 Wildlife – Is Human Intervention Necessary?

-Baby season is upon is.
-This time of year is particularly busy for the Virginia Beach SPCA as we see hundreds of babies being brought to the shelter under the assumption that they have been orphaned.
+Spring is particularly busy for the Virginia Beach SPCA as we see baby wildlife being brought to the shelter under the assumption that they have been orphaned.
 This is often not the case, and it is of critical importance that humans know when wildlife actually needs our help and when it does not.
 Just because you see a baby creature alone in the wild does not mean it has been abandoned or orphaned.
 In these situations, human interference can bring unintended harm to the animal and can cause great stress to both the animal and the mother.
 Below are a few species commonly found in our area along with information to help you identify the best course of action should you come across them in the wild.

 Rabbits in burrows in the ground should be left alone.
 Their mother will only come to feed them twice a day, so just because you do not see the mother does not mean the rabbits are orphaned.
 Please leave them be.